 It’s a striking design, though its footprint is tiny.
 The faceted surface minimises the pavilion’s profile, and an old pedestrian subway beneath are being repurposed for public toilets and back-of-house facilities.
 These subway tunnels are also used to provide passive heating and cooling, measures topped up with low-energy VRF units.

-Once complete, the pavilion will operate as a café, run by a community enterprise.
+The pavilion operates as a café, run by a community enterprise.
 Because its walls can be opened up to connect with the surrounding redeveloped garden, it has potential to host meetings, exhibitions, yoga classes and more – a gathering place for the local community and the City at large.